Dog Diabetes

 Diabetes mellitus affects approximately 1 in 300 dogs.
 While a diabetes diagnosis can feel overwhelming, with proper management, diabetic dogs can live long, happy lives.
-This guide covers everything you need to know about recognizing, treating, and managing canine diabetes.
+This article covers everything you need to know about recognizing, treating, and managing canine diabetes.

 Diabetic Emergencies - Seek Immediate Care